openui/open-ui/meetings/telecon/meetings.md

 ### Note-taking

-We have someone volunteer to take meeting notes every meeting.
+We have someone volunteer to take meeting notes every meeting (the scribe).
 Notes help us keep a record of what was discussed.
 To take notes, post in #openui using the following format:

 ```